chainskills/devoxxma2019-greetings-truffle/README.md

 # Greetings - Say Hello to Ethereum

-Sample Ethereum smart contract using Truffle 5, Ganache and web3.js 1.x.
+Sample Ethereum smart contract using Metamask, Truffle 5, Ganache and web3.js 1.x.

 Follow the steps described below to install, deploy and run the Dapp.